coreyferguson/growme-auth/README.md

-# OverAttribution Authentication
+# GrowMe Authentication

 ## Summary

-Provides the authentication for all subdomains of overattribution.com.
+Provides the authentication for all subdomains of growme.fyi.

 ## Deploy